 Change the IP with the one appropriate for your environment.

 After realizing that I needed to do this more often, especially when testing stuff, I wanted a faster way to do this.
 Even though there are 2 commands, it’s still annoying to type them repeatedly.
 To do it faster, I created a simple bash script that will check the current default gateway and will switch with the gateway from the other interface.
-You can download the script from here.
+You can download the script from the Resources page.
 Be sure to modify the “IFACE” variables with the ones from your machine.
 In order for the script to be executed as a normal command copy it to /usr/sbin/ and make it executable, using the commands from below.
 Change “COMMANDNAME” with whatever you want to use when running the command (e.g. changedefroute)

 cp changedefaultroute.sh /usr/sbin/COMMANDNAME